 To let...

-big shop with toilet inside an estate very good for supermarket, drinks and water, foodstuffs and frozen foods
+big shop with toilet inside an estate very good for supermarket, drinks and water, foodstuffs and frozen foods, studio, salon and even office space

 rent: 1.6m